AdityaSingh1574/Credit-Status-Classifier-Model-Development/README.md

 # Credit Status Classification Model

 ## Overview
-This project hosts a machine learning model that predicts the credit status of individuals, categorizing them as either '0' (low credit risk) or '1' (high credit risk).
+This project hosts a machine learning model that predicts the credit status of individuals, categorizing them as either '0' (low credit risk - Good) or '1' (high credit risk - Poor).
 The model uses several pieces of information (features) about each individual to make its predictions.

 ## Features Used
 The model considers the following data points to predict credit status: